Dental disease is one of the most common medical conditions seen by veterinarians.

 We check for decaying teeth while your pet is under anesthesia and alert you immediately to extract them.

-Specialized dental X-rays help us analyze your pet’s oral health for an accurate diagnosis.
+A CT scan is performed to help us analyze your pet’s oral health for an accurate diagnosis.

 If you’d like to save infected or decaying teeth, our doctors are experienced in endodontic therapy, otherwise known as endodontic therapy.

 Bodily trauma and injury can happen anywhere, including the mouth.
 In this case, we perform a number of advanced procedures.

 For their comfort and safety, pets must be fully anesthetized during dental cleanings.
 Firstly, we run pre-anesthetic blood tests to check for any contraindications and protect their safety.
 Kidney and liver function should be satisfactory for procedures performed under anesthesia.
 If we suspect your pet has infected teeth or gums, we may prescribe pre-surgical antibiotics.

 What Pet Dental Cleanings Involve (Prophylaxis)

 Once your pet is anesthetized, our doctors will thoroughly examine above and below their gum line and take and refer to dental X-rays.
 If gum disease, or periodontal disease, is severe, we may need to extract affected teeth.